maartenba/maartenba.github.io/_posts/2018-05-29-remote-debugging-node-js-azure-app-service-webstorm.markdown

 > [Remote debugging](https://blogs.msdn.microsoft.com/appserviceteam/2018/05/07/remotedebugginglinux/), in public preview: You can now choose to remote debug your Node.JS applications running on App Service on Linux.

 Sweet!
 But... how?
-The blog post did not mention a lot of details on the debugging part, so let's walk through it, shall we?
+The blog post did not mention a lot of details on the debugging part, so let's walk through it, shall we? **Remote debugging of Node.js apps on Azure App Service from WebStorm!**

 ## Prerequisites

 First of all, we will need a number of things on our machine:

-* The latest version of the [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
+* The latest version of the **[Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)**
 * The latest `webapp` CLI extension preview.
 To get it, open a command prompt, make sure the `az` command is on the `PATH`, and run:

   > `az extension add --name webapp`